Latency Minimization for Hybrid-Frequency UHD Upload in Double-IRS-Aided HSR Networks: Optimization for Downlink Energy Transmission

 \section{Optimization for Downlink Energy Transmission}

 As mentioned above, owing to the coupling effect of many variables, the information upload weighted latency minimization problem cannot be solved directly.
-In this section, the BCD problem is proposed to handle $\mathcal{P}0$.
-Specifically, we firstly optimize the transmission volume allocation factor $\bm{\alpha}$.
-By reformulating the original problem into the more tractable form, we can decouple the problem into two subproblems----downlink energy optimization and uplink information optimization.
+By reformulating the original problem into the more tractable form, we can decouple the problem into two subproblems, downlink energy optimization and uplink information optimization.
 Then, the formulated problem can be solved by alternately optimizing these subproblems.
 In this section, we firstly focus our attention on the optimization of downlink energy transmission with uplink setting fixed.
+Specifically, we firstly optimize the transmission volume allocation factor $\bm{\alpha}$.